 - TBA.
 Mentor: Professor Wenyuan Fan, Scripps Institute of Oceanography, UCSD

 - Please see the mentor’s research page for research interests: https://wenyuanfan.scrippsprofiles.ucsd.edu/

 - Located in La Jolla, California

-- Monitoring Particulate Matter and Chemical Characteristics.
-Mentor: Dr. Kabindra Shakya, Villanova University
+- TBA.
+Mentor: Professor Kabindra Shakya, Villanova University

 - The project is aimed to measure exposure to particulate matter and its chemical components (heavy metals) in different microenvironments around Philadelphia.
 The project topic can also be adjusted based on the interest of students.
-Potential students are encouraged to visit the research webpage of the mentor’s lab website: http://www.homepage.villanova.edu/kabindra.shakya
+I will encourage the potential student to visit research webpage of my lab website: http://www.homepage.villanova.edu/kabindra.shakya

 - Located in Villanova, Pennsylvania

 - Quaternary explosive volcanism in the American Southwest.
 Mentor: Jisoo Kim, Arizona State University